cnabio/duffle/docs/101-claims.md

 kubectl create pod $CNAB_INSTALLATION_NAME > /dev/null
 echo "yay!"
 ```

+(Note that we are redirecting data to `/dev/null` just to make the example easier.
+A production CNAB bundle might choose to include more verbose output.)

 If both commands exit with 0, then the resulting claim will look like this: